 To explain what Walter Scott implied by this word, we should give a short historical background.
 In the Middle Ages, there were 2 types of soldiers, those working for a king and those working for whomever paid.
 Thus, free lancers were independent mercenary soldiers who sold their skills.

 As years (and centuries) passed, the word overpassed the military field and found a prominent place in the business sector.
 However, there were no major changes in meaning —we still compete in the market, sell our work to various businesses, and in return, we get paid.

 As the internet became inseparable from our daily lives, freelancing found a place living inside computer monitors.
-People began looking for clients and work on a project-by-project basis.
+People began looking for clients and working on a project-by-project basis.
 A number of professionals began taking advantage of the opportunities available, and now virtually anyone can become a freelancer.

 And that’s kind of amazing.
 After all, the internet has allowed people to set up shop digitally.
-You can present your portfolio in the click of a button; you can find professionals through a single Google search.
+You can present your portfolio website with the click of a button; you can find professionals through a single Google search.
 The internet has helped freelancers to emerge and thrive.

 So what is freelancing today?
 While there are numerous definitions, Cambridge defines it as follows: “Doing particular pieces of work for different organizations, rather than working all the time for a single organization.”